developjua/Pokedex/README.md

 # Pokedex
 Getting Started with vite create
-This project was bootstrapped with create vite Available Scripts
+This project was bootstrapped with ReactJS, TailwindCSS Available Scripts

 In the project directory, you can run: